 The deadline for responding

 Step one is to review the section listing any missing evidence.
 Without this documentation or evidence, USCIS cannot make a decision on your DACA case.
 In this section, USCIS may list eligibility requirements you haven’t yet satisfied.
-If you don’t understand the RFE, consider enrolling in our Ask an Attorney program.
-You can ask an immigration attorney for help for just $24/month.

 The response deadline is the second most important section on Form I-797E.
 It is crucial to gather the requested evidence and submit it to the mailing address provided in a timely manner.
 If USCIS does not receive your response by the deadline, your application is likely to be denied.

 How Do I Reply to a Request for Evidence?

 How you will reply to a Request for Evidence depends on the reason for the request.
 When you receive the notice from USCIS, you should:

 Make a copy of the notice and keep it in a safe place (you will need to submit the original with your response packet)

 Review the notice to determine what information USCIS is requesting

 Submit the requested information to USCIS in a timely manner